zydou/arti/doc/dev/notes/rpc-meta-draft.md

 > that do not want to support updates.
 >
 > If we want, we could change this section
-> to talk more abstractly about "objects" rather than JSON,
+> to talk more abstractly about "document objects" rather than JSON,
 > so that later on we could re-instantiate it with some other encoding.

 > TODO: Specify our error format to be the same as,